Chapter 4.3 Managing Software Sources¶

 - Submitting statistical data will improve the Ubuntu experience allowing developers to know which software you are downloading anonymously.
 We urge you to enable this feature but it is disabled by default as Lubuntu has an “Opt-in” philosophy.

-Lubuntu ships with version 0.97.9 of software properties.
+Lubuntu ships with version 0.99.38 of Software Sources.

 How to Launch¶